Meaning Of Customs Duty In India And Its Types

-The primary purpose of customs duty is to raise revenue and safeguard the domestic business, jobs, environment, industries, etc., from predatory competitors of other countries.
+The primary purpose of customs duty is to raise revenue and safeguard the domestic business, jobs, the environment, industries, etc., from competitors in other countries.
 Moreover, it helps reduce fraudulent activities and the circulation of black money.
+In this article, you will learn all about customs duty in India, including its various types, the basis on which it is calculated, its structure, the procedure to pay it, and more.

 On What Factors Are Customs Duties Calculated?